lostatc/acid-store/README.md

 ## MSRV Policy

 The last two stable Rust releases are supported.
-Older releases may or may not be supported as well.
+Older releases may be supported as well.

 The MSRV will only be increased when necessary to take advantage of new Rust features—not every time there is a new Rust release.
 An increase in the MSRV